thmosqueiro/thmosqueiro.github.io/_posts/2017-01-05-Nvidia-Jetson-ttyUSB0-drivers.md

 ![Picture of the Nvidia-Jetson](/files/posts/nvidia-jetson/nvidia_jetson.jpeg){: .post-img}

-By the way, thanks to [@jaquejbrito](http://github.com/jaquejbrito) for helping me throughout this test.
+BTW thanks to [@jaquejbrito](http://github.com/jaquejbrito) for helping me throughout this test.

-We are using the Ubuntu version available from Linux For Tegra (R24.2.1) maintained by Nvidia.
+We are using the Ubuntu version available from Linux For Tegra (R24.2.1), which is maintained by Nvidia.
 Once the FTDI chip is plugged in, it readily becomes
 visible:

 ```